lsown/i2cPi/README.md

-# i2cPi
+#i2cPi Project
-General testing for i2c devices
+General testing for i2c devices - project for fan controller for adt7470